-Stephanie Williamson started Helping Hand Me Downs out of her home in 2011—and she still remembers the painstaking process of washing tiny onesies and other pieces of newborn clothing in her basement, all of which had been donated or picked up from the local Goodwill outlet.
-Her living room had exploded with donations, and soon enough the organization had grown enough that it became clear she needed to open her first brick-and-mortar location.
+Stephanie Williamson started Helping Hand Me Downs out of her home in 2011, and still remembers the painstaking process of washing tiny onesies in her basement.
+Her living room exploded with donations, and it soon became clear that a brick-and-mortar location was the next step.

 Now, seven years later, the nonprofit is a thriving mainstay in St. Louis.
-With three locations in University City, Soulard and Pagedale, the nonprofit provides families in need with vital newborn baby supplies, like clothing, bottles, carseats, blankets, strollers and more, as well as clothing, backpacks, shoes and coats for children of all ages.
-Last year they served over 4,000 children, redistributed over 200,000 donated items, and 98% of funding went straight to programming.
+With three locations in University City, Soulard and Pagedale, the nonprofit provides families in need with vital supplies to care for their children, including: clothing, bottles, carseats, blankets, strollers, cribs, backpacks, shoes, coats and more.
+Last year they served over 4,000 children, redistributed over 200,000 donated items and 98% of funding went straight to programming.
 The nonprofit’s program offerings grew alongside the need, and now Williamson and her team also work with social workers to help families find housing and employment.

 Williamson herself is the ultimate mom: she has two biological daughters (Sydney and Sophie, ages 19 and 16, as well as two adopted children, Marcus and Olivia, ages 8 and 5.
 She lives with her husband in University City, and her journey of how everything came together is truly fascinating.
 Keep reading to learn more.

 What was the catalyst that led you to start Helping Hand Me Downs?